nhido1903/tigerhack.github.io/README.md

 ⚔️Recruiters switch companies a lot, so a portion of the emails you archive might not always be accessible: Students need to report the result of their cold email after 4 weeks of getting access to each recruiter's email.

+💻 **Features**

+➡️ Application for individual and organization.

+➡️ Recruiters database with emails

+➡️ Report Form

+➡️ Contribute to database